jnnccc/Dakota-orb/ReadMe.md

 #### project planning
 + project name: Dakota based framework for planetary radio science research
 + The aim of project is to build a general framework for planetary radio science research.
-Framework include many featured solvers based on Dakota(http://dakota.sandia.gov/)
-.
-Motive of this work is that there exist many software for radio science research like GeodynII, Gmat, utopia, Mont etc. Each of these software has it's own solver, data supplier and simulator and is very complex and huge.
+Framework include many featured solvers based on Dakota(http://dakota.sandia.gov/)and simulators provided by users.
+Motive of this work is that there exist many software for radio science research such as GeodynII, Gmat, utopia, Mont etc. Each of these software has it's own solver, data supplier and simulator and volum is very huge.
 Maintenance of these software is a difficult job.
 If there exists a general framework researcher need only compose a simulator to do their research.